gopinathsjsu/team-project-swe/README.md

 	* User data for various users,
 	* Component Diagram,
 	* Deployment Diagram.

 * Nitya
+	* Home page
+	* Components in Home Page include Navigation Bar, Carousel,New Releases, Upcoming Movies, See All buttons for both new releases and upcoming movies, location dropdown, multiplex dropdown, filtered movies based on location and multiplex selected.
+	* Movie Booking Page
+	* Components in Movie Booking Page include Movie Information and Movie Schedule buttons(Date and Showtimes)
+	* Connecting SeatSelectionPage to Movie Schedule buttons.
+	* Added Movie data for New Releases and Upcoming Movies to the db.

 * Tanupa
     * Connecting Seat Select Information to Payment Page
     * Membership Dashboard - api calls